apostrophecms/uploadfs/README.md

 1. Imagemagick doesn't know how to write directly to S3.

 2. Constantly copying things to and from S3 is very slow compared to working with local temporary files.
 S3 is only fast when it comes to delivering your finished files to end users.
 Resist the temptation to use it for many little reads and writes.

+## Less Frequently Used Options

+* By default, even the "original" is rotated for you if it is not oriented "top left," as with some iPhone photos.
+This is necessary for the original to be of any use on the web.
+But it does modify the original.
+So if you really don't want this, you can set the `orientOriginals` option to `false`.

+* It is possible to pass your own custom backend module instead of `local` or `s3`.
+Follow `local.js` or `s3.js` as a model, and specify your backend like this:

+    backend: require('mybackend.js')

 ## Important Concerns With S3